 This is why surgical intervention is necessary to help these dogs lead more normal active lives

 BOAS surgery for dogs explained

 Because of the increased thickness of the soft palate, older surgical technique of just shortening it, no longer significantly improves their symptoms or their breathing.

 In these dogs a palatoplasty surgery is a better option.

-In this procedure the soft palate is decreased in thickness by up to 80% and then folded back on itself and stitched to create a shorter, much thinner soft palate that significantly opens the airways and allows the dog to breathe more normally.
+In this procedure the soft palate is decreased in thickness by up to 80% and then folded back on itself.
+It is then stitched to create a shorter, much thinner soft palate that significantly opens the airways and allows the dog to breathe more normally.

-We do this procedure with a CO2 surgical laser rather than a diode laser or cautery as this superior technique significantly decreases post surgical swelling and minimises the risk of bleeding during and after surgery.
+We do this procedure with a CO2 surgical laser rather than a diode laser or cautery.
+This superior technique significantly decreases post surgical swelling and minimises the risk of bleeding during and after surgery.

 This is often one of the biggest risks of this surgery